ENSURE: A General Approach for Unsupervised Training of Deep Image Reconstruction Algorithms: Conclusions

 \section{Conclusions}

 We introduced a novel loss function for the unsupervised training of deep-learning-based image reconstruction algorithms when fully sampled training data is not available.
 The proposed approach is the extension of the generalized SURE (GSURE) approach.
-The key distinction of the framework from GSURE is the use of an ensemble of measurement operators.
-In particular, we assume that different images are measured by different sampling operators.
+The key distinction of the framework from GSURE is the assumption that different images are measured by different sampling operators.
+We evaluate the expectation of the GSURE losses over the sampling patterns to obtain the ENSURE loss function, which is an unbiased estimate for the true MSE.
 Our theoretical results show that the proposed ENSURE loss function closely approximates the true MSE without requiring the fully sampled images.
 More specifically, the use of the different sampling operators enables us to obtain a better approximation of the loss than GSURE, which approximates the projected MSE; the MSE of the projections of the images to the range space of the measurement operator is a poor approximation of the true MSE, especially in highly undersampled settings.
 The experiments confirm that the deep learning networks trained using the ENSURE approach without fully sampled training data closely resemble the networks trained using a supervised loss function.
 While our focus in this work was on an MRI reconstruction problem, this approach is broadly applicable to general inverse problems, including deblurring and tomography.

 \appendices